xinychen/autoregressive-tensor/README.md

 ## Features

+- **Highlights**
   - Present a missing data imputation approach that utilizes the day dimension of traffic data.
   - Build a tensor completion task through truncated nuclear norm minimization.
   - Consider univariate autoregressive process along the temporal dimension to characterize the time series trends.

+- **New features in the repo**
+  - Use conjugate gradient to solve the linear equations, intead of least squares in the [transdim](https://github.com/xinychen/transdim) repo.
+  - Include both `CPU` (with `import numpy as np`) and `GPU` (with `import cupy as np`) implementation.

 <br>